Metahero (HERO) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Metahero Historical Price

-According to the latest data gathered on Metahero live price page, the current price of Metahero is 0.00105076USD.
-The circulating supply of Metahero(HERO) is 9.37B HERO , giving it a market capitalization of $9.85M.
+According to the latest data gathered on Metahero live price page, the current price of Metahero is 0.00102749USD.
+The circulating supply of Metahero(HERO) is 9.37B HERO , giving it a market capitalization of $9.62M.

 The Metahero Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of HERO based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.